 The Federal PLUS loan is a credit-based loan, available to parents who wish to apply for additional assistance for their dependent child's education.
 The amount of the PLUS loan cannot exceed the student's cost of attendance less other student aid awarded.
-PLUS loans through the Direct Loan Program first disbursed on or after July 1, 2023 will have a fixed interest rate of 8.05%.
+PLUS loans through the Direct Loan Program Information regarding award year interest rates are provided by Blake Austin College's Financial Aid Department.
 The first payment will be due within 60 days after the final loan disbursement.
 Payments will include both principal and accumulated interest.